Blog

 • Subscribe for Updates

-Access to mental health and substance use disorder treatment could improve if new federal rules are finalized.
+Access to mental health and substance use disorder treatment could improve under new federal rules.

-The U.S. is experiencing a mental health crisis, with nearly 1 in 3 Americans reporting symptoms of anxiety or depressive disorder in February of this year, according to the Centers for Disease Control and Prevention.
-In Arkansas, nearly a fourth of adults — 23% — had a mental illness in 2021, yet only 17% of adults received mental health treatment, according to the Substance Abuse and Mental Health Services Administration.
-In the face of Americans’ high mental healthcare needs, the federal government is proposing new rules to prevent healthcare plans from making mental health care less accessible than other care.
+The U.S. is experiencing a mental health crisis, with nearly 1 in 5 Americans reporting symptoms of anxiety or depressive disorder in July of this year, according to the Centers for Disease Control and Prevention.
+In Arkansas, nearly a fourth of adults — 24% — had a mental illness in 2022, yet only 21% of adults received mental health treatment, according to the Substance Abuse and Mental Health Services Administration.
+In the face of Americans’ high mental healthcare needs, the federal government has issued final rules to prevent healthcare plans from making mental health care less accessible than other care.

 It was long common practice for health plans to offer less coverage for mental health and substance use disorder (MH/SUD) treatment than for other care, but Congress has sought to address this disparity through multiple pieces of legislation, including the Mental Health Parity Act of 1996, the Mental Health Parity and Addiction Equity Act of 2008, and certain provisions in the Patient Protection and Affordable Care Act of 2010.
 Arkansas lawmakers have also passed state laws aimed at making mental health care more accessible, including the Arkansas Mental Health Parity Act of 2009.

-If finalized, the new proposed rules, issued by the Departments of Treasury, Labor, and Health and Human Services on Aug.
-3, would further tighten parity requirements.
-The rules are intended to prevent healthcare plans from placing greater limits on access to MH/SUD benefits than on other benefits using what are known as nonquantitative treatment limitations.
+The final rules, issued by the Departments of Treasury, Labor, and Health and Human Services on Monday, Sept.
+9, further tighten parity requirements.
+The rules are intended to prevent healthcare plans from placing greater limits on access to MH/SUD benefits than on other benefits by using what are known as nonquantitative treatment limitations.

 Health plans generally have limitations on benefits regarding the type of treatment a patient receives and where the patient receives treatment; the limitations may be quantitative or nonquantitative.
 A quantitative treatment limitation (QTL) establishes a straightforward numerical limit, such as a maximum number of visits that will be covered.
 A nonquantitative treatment limitation (NQTL) establishes a non-numerical limitation, such as a requirement for prior authorization or a coverage limit based on whether treatment is provided at an outpatient facility or an inpatient facility.